 Alternatively, the data for the Dutch beam trawl fleet can be raised as described by (WGNSSK 2008, WD1).
-This allows reviewing the lpue trends in different areas of the North Sea.
+This allows reviewing the LPUE trends in different areas of the North Sea.
 The data are based on various sources (WGNSSK 2008, WD1).
-There is a clear separation in lpue between areas, with the southern area producing a substantially higher lpue than the northern area.
-Average lpue of a standardized NL beam trawler (1471 kW) over the period 1999 to 2007 was 266 kg day-1, and the data have a significant (P<0.01) temporal trend of -6.1 kg day-1 year-1.
+There is a clear separation in LPUE between areas, with the southern area producing a substantially higher LPUE than the northern area.
+Average LPUE of a standardized NL beam trawler (1471 kW) over the period 1999 to 2007 was 266 kg day-1, and the data have a significant (P<0.01) temporal trend of -6.1 kg day-1 year-1.

-The beam-trawl fleet has changed gear use over the last ten years, switching from the traditional beam-trawl gear to wing-shaped gear and subsequently also to puls fishing.
+The beam-trawl fleet has changed gear use over the last ten years, switching from the traditional beam-trawl gear to wing-shaped gear and subsequently also to pulse fishing.
 In 2014, there was only very limited effort left with the traditional gear.
 As a result of the changes in the gear, the catchability has likely changed.
-Hence, WKNSEA 2015 decided not to use the lpue series in the assessment.
-However, WKNSEA 2015 recommended investigating the possible incorporation of the Dutch commercial pulse cpue data when a longer time-series becomes available.
+Hence, WKNSEA 2015 decided not to use the LPUE series in the assessment.
+From 2019, the fishery is moving back to the beam-trawl gear, as pulse fishing is being gradually banned and will not be allowed after June 2021.